marenas1/pokemon-finder/README.md

 ## Features

-- [ ] Fully Responsive, adapts to any screen size
+- [ ] Fully Responsive, adapts to any screen size.
 - [ ] Interactive image gallery which displays pokemon stats with animation.